gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ![](../images/gosh_web_Authorize_Gosh_02.jpg)

-In the list of organizations received from Github, click on the organization
+In the list of organizations received from GitHub, click on the organization

 ![](../images/gosh_web_Authorize_Gosh_03.jpg)